jmhend/DrawableCopier/README.md

 `>>> python drawable_copier.py <source_res_directory> <destination_res_directory> -f ic_action --filematch`

 This will copy all resources in the source directories containing the substring "ic_action".
 I.e, if there is `ic_action_new.png` and `ic_action_remove.png`, both will be copied.
 Again, you'll see a confirmation list of resources that will be copied before any copy action is made.

+For more usage help, see:
+`>>> python drawable_copier.py --help`

+## Disclaimer

+This script has only yet been lightly tested.
+Shoot me a note or fork if you find any bugs.
+Cheers!